aws/sagemaker-jumpstart-industry-pack/docs/source/text-summarizer-algos.rst

 We use
 `ROUGE (Recall-Oriented Understudy for Gisting Evaluation) <https://en.wikipedia.org/wiki/ROUGE_(metric)>`_ [1]_ to measure the quality of the summarizers in the library's text summarizer.
-ROUGE measures the n-gram overlap between the system(machine) summaries and reference(human) summaries.
-ROUGE-1 measures **unigram** overlap.
+ROUGE measures the n-gram overlap between the system summaries (by machine) and reference summaries (by human).
+ROUGE-1 measures *unigram* overlap.
-ROUGE-2 measures **bi-gram**, and ROUGE-l measures the longest common subsequences.
+ROUGE-2 measures *bi-gram*, and ROUGE-l measures the *longest common subsequences*.

-We selects a subset of CNN/Daily Mail news corpus, which has human labeled summaries, to evaluate the quality.
+We selects a subset of CNN and Daily Mail news corpus, which has human labeled summaries, to evaluate the quality.
 The test set has **1,1489** news articles.
 The average number of sentences in the test set is **32.6**.
 The average number of sentences in the human labeled summaries